pulumi/docs/quickstart/part1.md

 # Next Steps

-See the JavaScript and TypeScript API reference for [@pulumi/aws](../packages/pulumi-aws).

 In this first tutorial, we saw how to use Pulumi programs to create and manage cloud resources.
 We saw that we can use plain JavaScript and NPM packages, and that Pulumi programs are executed during `preview` and `update` to determine that state we want our infrastructure to be in.
 We also saw the core lifecycle of a Pulumi stack.